Berean Baptist Academy

 2. Must promote and enforce the Berean Athletic handbook and athlete code of conduct.

-3. Must develop and demonstrate a good knowledge base of best practice specific to their coaching area.
+3. Must develop and demonstrate a sound knowledge base of best practices specific to their coaching area.

 4. Must model good sportsmanship to players, fans, and officials at all times.